NCH-Motion-Laboratory/gaitutils/docs/install.rst

 <https://www.anaconda.com/distribution/#download-section>`__ is the recommended
 distribution.
 Alternatively you can use `Miniconda
 <https://docs.conda.io/en/latest/miniconda.html>`__ for a smaller download.
 It's
-recommended to install a 64-bit version with Python 3.6 or newer.
+recommended to install a 64-bit version, with Python 3.9 or newer.

 Installation via environment file
 ---------------------------------